 Our rocket ship, that separates us from anything and anyone in the Universe, is our ability to use our brain for functions beyond taking care of ourselves and ours.
 Just like animals, plants, insects, birds… not much difference.

-I don't mean that YOU are the best thing ever happened to Existence, I mean that you were born to be the best thing ever happened to Existence, but you got sidetracked.
+Meaning that YOU are not the best thing ever happened to Existence, I mean that you were born to be the best thing ever happened to Existence, but you got sidetracked.

 Our language reflects very faithfully this school of thought, for example the way we say “get rid of bacteria”, and such… incomplete, inaccurate, one size fits all, vague, generalizations, and a general view of language as “everything is the same as everything else, except not always.”

 In the Pebble webinar when I ask people what is their frequent experience at the lowest point of their machine’s move, they throw at me, at most inaccurate, imprecise, non-descript phrases that don’t match what they feel, much like as if you called everything that has four legs a dog…

 In fact we have a more precise language for dogs than we have for ourselves, our feelings, our aspirations, our desires.
 We use vague and non-committal language… This way everything can make us anxious and we stay close to home, never need to change, continue our violent and machine-like ways.

 I once said that what defines you most is how far are you willing to swim from your place of shipwreck island… Most are not willing to swim far…

 How do I know it?
 How can I know this?
 Why am I certain?

 I have been immersed in a worldwide work of transformation for 30 years.
 Wherever people have been observed, this is the ground they walk on: this is the unchanging, this is the commonality, this is the common bind: this world view, this preference.